galliot-us/smart-social-distancing/README.md

 `config-x86-openvino.ini`: for x86 systems accelerated with Openvino

 You can also modify some of them using the [UI](https://beta.lanthorn.ai).
-If you choose this option, take care of mount the config file to keep the changes after any restart of the processor.
+If you choose this option, make sure to mount the config file as a volume to keep the changes after any restart of the container.

 All the configurations are grouped in *sections* and some of them can vary depending on the chosen device.